 Tracking activity all the requests realtime can help you check activities on your sites on important events. miniOrange also provides an analysis of all the requests so that it is easier for customers to know more about the traffic on the website and plan actions based on that.

-miniOrange Website Security Plugin
+The miniOrange Website Security Plugin

 It is simple and easy to set up a plugin to secure your website.
-You can directly install the plugin from the Wordpress marketplace and activate WAF.
+You can directly install the plugin from the WordPress marketplace and activate WAF.
 Any Request coming to WordPress is first captured by the miniOrange WAF and is analyzed and monitored before it can be executed.

 miniOrange Website Security On-premise Solution